vannguyengd/gooddata-ui/docs/02_start__catalog_export.md

 id: export_catalog
 ---

-GoodData.UI visual components render data stored in your GoodData platform or GoodData.CN workspaces.
+GoodData.UI visual components render data stored in your GoodData platform, GoodData.CN or GoodData Cloud workspaces.
 Your application specifies what data to render by referencing the Logical Data Model (LDM) objects: attributes, display forms (also known as labels), facts, and measures.